CardSorting/DreamBeeSQL/README.md

 A: Nope!
 NOORMME is a complete ORM with auto-generated repositories for 90% of your needs.
 Only drop down to Kysely for complex queries.
 And when you do, you'll have full type safety.
 See the [Repository Pattern guide](./docs/noormme-docs/02-repository-pattern.md) for examples.

 **Q: Can I use this in production?**
 A: Yes!
-NOORMME is a complete ORM built on Kysely, which is battle-tested and production-ready.
-It fixes everything wrong with traditional ORMs while providing all the features you need: repository pattern, query building, type safety, and smart automation.
+NOORMME is already running in production.
+It's a complete ORM built on Kysely that makes SQLite files behave like PostgreSQL servers.
+Real-world proof: RBAC system, auth implementation, migrated from PostgreSQL in 2 hours, better performance than Prisma.
 See [Production Features](./docs/noormme-docs/04-production-features.md) for production implementation details.

 **Q: What if I already have a database?**
 A: Perfect!
 That's NOORMME's specialty.
 Point it at your existing SQLite database and it automatically discovers everything.
 No migration to a new ORM needed.
 For migrating from PostgreSQL, see our [Migration Guides](./docs/noormme-docs/migration-guides/).